AcheronProject/SharkPCB/README.md

 This master branch is for the PCB files only.
 For plates, cases and artworks files, please check the [Shark hardware repository](https://github.com/Gondolindrim/SharkHardware).

+## Warning

+The current version of SharkPCB is deprecated and should not be used as a design reference.
+Instead, use the [Athena PCB](https://github.com/AcheronProject/Athena) as it is more recent and feature-complete.

 ## Introduction

 The SharkPCB was conceived as an alternative 40% ortho keyboard that could be easily built and sold in difficult-to-reach markets like the Brazilian market.